hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Mailgun

-Mailgun is the notification send through a mailgun email service.
+Mailgun is the notification channel through the mailgun email service.
 For this you need to have a mailgun account first, using your mailgun's API_KEY and DOMAIN you can send notifications to the recipient's mail.

 ```json
 {